Back to Blog

 Sample Photos When Drawings Are Not Complete

-4. Confirm Quantity and Project Stage
+5. Confirm Quantity, Material Expectations, and Project Stage

 Custom die casting quotation depends on both the part and the project stage.
 Buyers should explain whether the project is in early development, sample-stage evaluation, small-batch planning, or repeat order planning.